Suppressed Intrinsic Curvature Gravity

 The equations of motion are: \bea \Box \phi &-& \xi {}^{(3)} R \phi - \frac{1}{2}\eta {}^{(3)} R -\frac{1}{2} V' =0, \\ G_{ab}+ g_{ab} \Lambda&=& \nabla_a \phi \nabla_b \phi - \frac{1}{2} g_{ab} \nabla_c \phi \nabla^c \phi - \frac{1}{2} g_{ab} V(\phi) + \frac{\xi}{N}(\gamma_{a b} D_c D^c -D_{a} D_{b})(\phi^2 N) + \xi {}^{(3)} R_{ab} \phi^2 - \frac{1}{2} {}^{(3)} R g_{ab} \xi \phi^2 \cr &+& \frac{\eta}{N}(\gamma_{a b} D_c D^c -D_{a} D_{b})(\phi N) + \eta {}^{(3)} R_{ab} \phi - \frac{1}{2} {}^{(3)} R g_{ab} \eta \phi, \eea where $G_{ab}$ is the Einstein tensor.
 To remove the intrinsic curvature from all field equations, we again consider constant solutions of $\phi$, such as $\Box \phi=V=0$. $ \phi = -\frac{\eta}{2 \xi}$ is a solution of \eqref{eqphi2} for any ${}^{(3)} R$.
 Substituting this solution back into the action, we now have

 Hence, we control the coupling strength of the intrinsic curvature, and it is no longer similar to the extrinsic curvature.
 Specifically, it will be completely removed from the action and equations for $\xi=-\eta^2/4$.
-The gravity part of Einstein's field equations \eqref{eqmet} will be exactly as (\ref{fieldeq}), only now $\lambda=\frac{\eta^2}{ 4\xi}$, and it is no longer a Lagrange multiplier, but simply a coupling constant. {This is perhaps the most intriguing result of the paper.
-We have constructed a theory where the intrinsic curvature in the field equation is different from the one in the geodesic equation.
-A phenomenological apprach of this idea, has recently been used in cosmological analysis \cite{Shimon:2024mbm}. } We will take this equivalence into account in studying main astrophysical and cosmological solutions below.
+The gravity part of Einstein's field equations \eqref{eqmet} will be exactly as (\ref{fieldeq}), only now $\lambda=\frac{\eta^2}{ 4\xi}$, and it is no longer a Lagrange multiplier, but simply a coupling constant.
+This is perhaps the most intriguing result of the paper.
+We have constructed a theory where the intrinsic curvature in the field equation enters with different coefficient from the one in the geodesic equation (see in \ref{subs-frlw}).
+A phenomenological approach of this idea in a formulation of two different curvatures, has recently been used in cosmological analysis \cite{Shimon:2024mbm}.